scoskey/m387/index.md

 ## Course description

 Math 387 is a successor to Math 187/189 and Math 287.
 We will continue our study of topics in discrete math using a proof-based approach.
-Specifically we will study methods of counting, graph theory, and counting using generating functions.
+The material we cover will include methods of counting, graph theory, and counting using generating functions.
+At the same tmie we will strive to improve on our investigative powers, our proof-writing ability, and our appreciation for mathematical methods and beauty.

 ### Anticipated learning outcomes